Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         Wait for the HTTP response before closing
         TCP session RFC2616
         when this response is received.
-     7. The [=Ingest source=] SHOULD use a separate (parallel) TCP connection for ingest of each different CMAF track
+     7. The [=Ingest source=] SHOULD use a separate, parallel TCP connection for ingest of each different CMAF track
-     8. The [=Ingest source=] MAY use a separate relative path in the [=POST_URL=] for ingesting each different track or track segment by appending it to the [=POST_URL=], this can make it easy to detect redundant streams from different ingest sources.
+     8. The [=Ingest source=] MAY use a separate relative path in the [=POST_URL=] for ingesting each different track or track segment by appending it to the [=POST_URL=].
+        This can make it easy to detect redundant streams from different ingest sources.
      9. The base media decode timestamps [=basemediadecodetime=]